jsakamoto/BlazingStory/README.md

         + ...
 ```

-#### Step 3 - Add a "story" file
+#### Step 3 - Add a "stories" file

-Add a new "story" file to the Blazing Story App project "MyRazorClassLib.Stories".
+Add a new "stories" file to the Blazing Story App project "MyRazorClassLib.Stories".

-A "story" file is a normal Razor Component file (.razor), but it is annotated with the `[Stories]` attribute and includes a markup of the `<Stories>` component.
-There is no restriction on file layout and naming of "story" files, but usually, we place it in the "Stories" subfolder and add the ".story" suffix to its file name.
+A "stories" file is a normal Razor Component file (.razor), but it is annotated with the `[Stories]` attribute and includes a markup of the `<Stories>` component.
+There is no restriction on file layout of "stories" files, but usually, we place it in the "Stories" subfolder.

+> **Warning**
+> Currently, The file name of the "stories" files must end with ".stories.razor".
+This is a requirement of the naming convention for available the "Show code" feature in the "Docs" pages.

-In this example scenario, we are going to write a "story" for the `Button` component lived in the "MyRazorClassLib" project, so we would add a new story file named "Button.story.razor" in the "Stories" subfolder where is under the "MyRazorClassLib.Stories" project.
+In this example scenario, we are going to write a "stories" for the `Button` component lived in the "MyRazorClassLib" project, so we would add a new story file named "Button.stories.razor" in the "Stories" subfolder where is under the "MyRazorClassLib.Stories" project.

 ```
 📂 (working directory)